bastianpaetzold/RMonitorLeaderboard/README.md

 It displays summary information and a sortable table of the current competitors in the race.
 In addition, it will provide an estimate of time or laps remaining (based on time to go / laps to go received from the rmonitor feed.)

-In addition to the swing application, this repository contains library packages for handling rmonitor feed data.
+Additionally the application supports a headless mode in order to run on a system without GUI.
+This can be useful in scenarios where you just want to receive the rmonitor feed "forward" it using the web server module without displaying it.

-Building the Application
+Building the application
 ------------------------

 Requirements: